Cream Cheese Deviled Eggs

 - Barbecue: mix in chopped million dollar bacon and bbq seasoning, then top filling with a slice of bacon

-- Baby Shower: add drops of food coloring to the egg whites to match your baby shower or bridal brunch theme
+- Baby Shower: add drops of food coloring to the whites to match your baby shower or bridal brunch theme

-- New Years: add smoked salmon or crab meat on the top of the egg halves and serve with a glass of champagne or raspberry mimosa
+- New Years: add smoked salmon or crab meat on the top of the halves and serve with a glass of champagne or raspberry mimosa

-- Easter: dye the egg whites pastel colors and you'll have colorful deviled eggs for your Easter dinner buffet
+- Easter: dye the whites pastel colors and you'll have colorful deviled eggs for your Easter dinner buffet

-- Thanksgiving: toss in a little dried sage and crumble leftover dressing on top of each egg
+- Thanksgiving: toss in a little dried sage and crumble leftover dressing on top

 - Christmas: mix chopped green and red pepper in with the yolk mixture for a festive touch